montanaflynn/covid-19/README.md

 ### Website

-If you want to see the current cases in the United States by State:
+If you want to see the current cases by country, state or province on a map:

 https://montanaflynn.github.io/covid-19